MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/workflows/configured-workflow-fails-running.md

 - When you run the workflow, the email message isn't sent, and you notice the following behavior:

   - For a workflow using the SharePoint 2013 platform type, you browse to the Workflow Status page.
 On the **Workflow Status** page, the **Internal Status** is set to **Suspended**, and the information balloon displays the following message:

     **Daily email limit has exceeded and your workflow has been suspended.**

   - For a workflow using the SharePoint 2010 platform type, you browse to the Workflow Status page, and the page shows that the workflow is completed.
-However, you find that the email message was not sent.
-You may also notice additional information on the page stating that the email message was not sent.
+However, you find that the email message wasn't sent.
+You may also notice additional information on the page stating that the email message wasn't sent.

 - When you run the workflow, multiple email messages are received until you terminate the workflow and you notice the following behavior: